Frequently Asked Questions About Graduation

 - Date degree was awarded

-The name on your diploma must match the name used on your official student records at UDM.
+The name on your diploma must match the name used on your official student records at Detroit Mercy.
 After the diploma has been printed, your graduation record is official, and the name on your diploma cannot be changed.

 If you are officially changing your name before your diploma is ordered, you must bring the legal proof of your name change to the Office of the Registrar before you submit your graduation application online.